EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 $ make BOARD=stm32_min_dev
 ```

 If you did everything right, this `make` should build without any warnings or errors.
 This build triggers a recursive _make_ process that walks up the Zephyr source tree and builds all required modules.
-Since this is a Zephyr primer, we won't get into the details on how configure the kernel.
+Since this is a Zephyr primer, we won't get into the details on how to configure the kernel.
 This will be tasked in a separate post.

 Now, the final step, sending the built binary into the board to see the output.
-To do this, all you have to do is invoke the `flash` target and the rest of the work is done for you.
+To do this, all you have to do is, invoke the `flash` target and the rest of the work is done for you.

 ``` shell
 $ make BOARD=stm32_min_dev flash
 ```

-You will notice that Zephyr invokes [open On Chip Debugger (openOCD)][openocd-home] to flash the board you could also invoke the `debug` target to invoke a GDB session with the board.
+You will notice that Zephyr invokes [open On Chip Debugger (openOCD)][openocd-home] to flash the board.
+You could also invoke the `debug` target to setup a GDB session with the board.
 Again, this is a huge topic and hence merits a separate post.

 Once this succeeds, you should see the only LED on the board, blink away to eternity.
-In my next post we will explore some other other interesting features of Zephyr that could come in handy.
+In my next post we will explore some other interesting features of Zephyr that could come in handy.

 [freertos]: http://www.freertos.org/
 [arduino-101]: https://www.arduino.cc/en/Main/ArduinoBoard101